Ficool

 What is this?
 I've heard compliments and gratitude many times throughout my life for my deeds, but they never meant anything to me—too shallow, too insensitive, or too misaligned with my perception of my actions' worth.

-My arms slowly find his shoulders.
-I lightly tap his back, then pat it gently.
+I lightly hold his back, then pat it gently.

-He giggles and looks up at me through smiling tears revealing a struggling but toothy grin.
+He laughs and looks up at me through smiling tears revealing a struggling but toothy grin.

 More Chapters